gpuweb/gpuweb/design/ShaderLanguageFAQ.md

 ## What is the shader language for WebGPU?

-WebGPU will use a new shader language “WebGPU Shader Language”, or “WGSL” for short.
+WebGPU will use a new shader language "WebGPU Shader Language", or "WGSL" for short.

 WGSL is designed for use with WebGPU, and the two are being designed together.